Fire Ambulance Police: 111

 Barbeques are exempt but must be carefully monitored.

 This is for foot traffic only.
-It is not a platform for jumping or diving into the river as the water is usually too shallow.
+Don’t jump or dive into the river from the bridge as the water is usually too shallow.

 Reception is poor in some areas of the settlement.